youben11/ESI_Linux/README.md

 # ESI_Linux

-ESI Linux is a linux distribution made for ESI-SBA students particularly, it provides all the necessary tools for their curriculum
+ESI Linux is a linux distribution made for ESI-SBA ( Ecole supérieure d'informatique - Sidi Bel Abbes) students particularly,

+it provides all the necessary tools for their curriculum